Variety pack

 Common process associations: —most often washed, but expect any process pairing

 Robert’s opinion: Really big range.
-Done well, it can be plenty expressive of farming and processing technique.
-As a default, I would not get my expectations very high.
+Done well, it can be plenty expressive of farming and processing technique, especially at a reasonable price.
+On the other hand, it’s on the boring end of “good” varietals.
+As a default, I would not get my expectations very high, but there are many sleepers when the farm, specific lot, and roaster all align.

 Caturron